Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Experiments

 and

 where $B$ is the batch size, and $N$ is the number of IDs (classes) in the training set.
 The only difference between them is that $\mathcal{L}_{GWC}$ involves more negative counterparts, which results in high false negative rates if the triplet ambiguity does exist.
-We conduct experiments on the Shoes dataset \cite{berg2010automatic} using two losses, respectively, under the same settings of CoSMo \cite{lee2021cosmo}.
-We observe that batch-based methods outperform global-wise methods by a large margin, as shown in Fig.~\ref{fig:twolosses}.
-The experimental results confirm our triplet ambiguity assumption: the training data contains many noisy triplets (\ie, false negative samples) as Sec.~\ref{sec:intro} discusses, which makes learning on noisy triplets challenging.
+We conduct experiments on the Shoes dataset\!~\citep{berg2010automatic} using two losses, respectively, under the same settings of CoSMo\!~\citep{lee2021cosmo}.
+We observe that batch-based methods outperform global-wise methods by a large margin, as shown in Fig.\!~\ref{fig:twolosses}.
+The experimental results confirm our triplet ambiguity assumption: the training data contains many noisy triplets (\ie, false negative samples).
 Although batch-based classification suffers less from triplet ambiguity, the single compositor still faces some noisy negative triplets in the batch and produces a sub-optimal solution.